Alejandro845/Structures/README.md

 # Structures
-Calculation of 2D statically indeterminate trusses and frames for different load cases
+Calculation of 2D statically indeterminate trusses and frames for different load cases using Matlab.